Adamgtay/cars/README.md

 Clone the repository containing the application code or download the files to your local computer.

 Open Terminal:
+Running the Application:

+Clone Repository or Download Files:
+Clone the repository containing the application code or download the files to your local computer.

+Open Terminal:
 Open a terminal (command prompt) and navigate to the directory containing the application files.

 Run Application:
 Execute the application by typing go run main.go in the terminal.
 Upon successful execution, you should see a message indicating that the server is running at http://localhost:8080/.

 Checking Server Availability: